alan-turing-institute/AutisticaCitizenScience/project-communications/meet-ups/plan-structure-templates.md

 You can also join in with your camera switched off if you would like to see what it’s all about before you take part.
 No pressure to take part in anything unless you want to.

-You’re always welcome to get in touch with Lotty via email at any point.
+You’re always welcome to get in touch with Georgia via email at any point.

 Chat with us on the project’s open Slack channel: https://openhumans.slack.com/archives/CNMECPNCD (If you need an invitation to join the Slack workspace you can get one at https://slackin.openhumans.org)

 Best Wishes,

-Lotty, Georgia and Kirstie
+Soledad, Georgia and Kirstie

 ### Twitter - Monday before